pranaysy/ETCPy/README.md

 ## How to use it
-The simplest way right now is to clone this repository and use inside a conda or a pip + virtualenv environment.
-After cloning many functions implemented in Cython need to be compiled.
+The simplest way right now is to use `pip` to clone this repository and install locally inside a `conda` or a `virtualenv` environment.
+This way several functions implemented in Cython will be automatically compiled natively on the host system.

-For running tests (strongly recommended), additional packages need to be installed using pip.
+For running tests (strongly recommended), additional packages need to be installed.

 ### Dependencies
 For core functionality: